Leonardo-Boss/suckless-site/dwm.suckless.org/manpage.md

 In tiled layouts windows are managed in a master and stacking area.
 The master area contains the window which currently needs most attention, whereas the stacking area contains all other windows.
-In monocle layout all windows are maximised to the screen size.
+In monocle layout all windows are maximized to the screen size.
 In floating layout windows can be resized and moved freely.
 Dialog windows are always managed floating, regardless of the layout applied.
 <P>